tomhosiawa/token-holders-data/README.md

 ## Setup environment

+1. Create a ".env" file

-1. Set api keys with your own
+2. Set api keys with your own

     In ".env" file, paste api keys for